Vegan Food in Napa Valley

 • Fruits: dried fruits (apricots, raisins), prune juice

-• Vegetables: broccoli, dark leafy greens, green peas, potatoes, sea vegetables, spinach, spirulina, tomatoes
+• Vegetables: broccoli, collard greens, dark leafy greens, green peas, mushrooms, potatoes, sea vegetables, spinach, spirulina, swiss chard, tomatoes, turnip greens

-• Grains: enriched bread and cereal, fortified cereal, quinoa, rice, spaghetti, whole wheat, whole grains
+• Grains: amaranth, barley, enriched bread and cereal, fortified cereal, kamut, oats, quinoa, rice, spaghetti, spelt, whole wheat, whole grains

-• Legumes: beans, chickpeas, kidney beans, lentils, soy foods, tofu, white beans
+• Legumes: beans, black beans, blacy-eye peas, chickpeas, kidney beans, lentils, soy foods, tofu, white beans

 • Nuts/seeds: cashews, pistachios, pumpkin seeds